justberatt/rick-and-morty-app/README.md

 # React Vite App

 This is a React application built with Vite.
+I have used TypeScript and with it a GraphQL Code Generator to keep the frontend's type definitions consistent with the backend should the schema change.

 Follow the instructions below to set up and run the project locally.

 ## Prerequisites